You are (anywhere in your house)…

 The only think I don’t like about this handset is that while it is sleek and comfortable for holding, I had a tough time shouldering it because it was sooo sleek.
 (But I hail from an office that had those big ol’ padded cushions that attached to regular phones to keep them on your shoulder.
 You know, pre-office-headpiece so I’m kind of old school like that.)
 But it sure does look purdeeee, doesn’t it?

 If you think you would be interested in one of these units, stop by the Good Call website where you can be among the first to get one.
 Like I said, it JUST launched to the public today.
-You can also visit any of the following bloggers to find out what they have to say – who each have one to give away on their blogs!

 If you’re someone that finds yourself constantly using your cell phone – whether for work or personal, because you’ve ditched your landline or are just constantly on the move – then the Good Call iG1 is something you should check out.
 Having a handset for your cell phone feels much more normal than walking around with an earpiece on!